 You Are an Industry Expert with an Idea

-If the technology is only a medium for delivering a service, it’s best to outsource the development until your venture generates revenue and is ready to scale.
+If the technology is only a medium for delivering a service, it’s best to choose outsourced CTO services for the product development until your venture generates revenue and is ready to scale.
 This is the case for online shops and applications with basic functionality, like food delivery, and if your company is non-technical and all you need is short-term development services of up to 6 months.
 Note that even for a small project, it is recommended that you hire a cohesive team and not a single freelance developer.

 Go for: Tech partner

 You Move Fast and Break Things